JohnMichaelTO/simple-spreadsheet/README.md

 * sum up values into a specific cell
 * quit the spreadsheet

+The data is also handled by this component as well as showing the spreadsheet to the end-user.

 ### ErrorNotification component
 The **ErrorNotification** component is used for displaying an error message alert.
 It can be used by any component by passing a message as property.

-The data is also handled by this component as well as showing the spreadsheet to the end-user.
+### CommandsTable component
+The **CommandsTable** component displays the available commands with a description for each of them into a table.

 ### App component
-The **App** component is the result of both **InputCommand** and **Spreadsheet** components.
+The **App** component is the result of all the components and especially **InputCommand** and **Spreadsheet** components.
 It's in charge of passing the request from one to another component and acts as an intermediary.

 ## Limitations
 The current limitations are the following: